 According to statistics from the Directorate-General for Public Works and Water Management, on average the Noordereiland gets flooded once a year.
 The island is in an area outside the dykes.
 Legally speaking, the risk of flooding and any potential consequences are the responsibility of the residents and businesses themselves.
 However, the Port Authority sees the construction of the 500-metre-long new quay as a chance to reduce the risk of flooding for the inhabitants and businesses and to invest in the living environment.
 The quay is currently between de New Amsterdam Water Level (NAP) +2.55 and +2.7 metres high.
 It will be increased to NAP +3 metres.
 Increasing the height of the current quay will reduce the risk of the Maas quay flooding to once in ten years.

 The Port Authority conducted research in 2016 and 2017 into the cause of the subsided section of quay and into the structural status of buildings in the area.
 The latter was to gain a good insight into the vulnerability of the buildings, so that this can be taken into account during the construction works.
 This research showed that the structural status of the buildings is often unknown.
-The Port Authority will not be taking any risks and will adjust the construction methods, together with the contractor yet to be selected.
+The Port Authority will not be taking any risks in this area and has adapted the chosen construction method to this circumstance, in consultation with the contractor Hakkers B.V.

 The Port Authority started on the design of a new quay in 2016.
 The initial design for a new quay wall did not satisfy the Municipality of Rotterdam’s buildings aesthetics committee requirements regarding retaining the original look.
 The Port Authority has produced a new design that satisfies the municipality’s requirements and the relevant safety standards.